NataliyaPavlova/Telegram_bot/README.md

 You may add @WolfLarsenbot to a group or send a direct message to him.

-Here is how it works: if you use words 'smart', 'clever', 'intelligent', 'Nietzsche', it will send you a Wolf Larsen qoute from Jack London's 'Sea Wolf'.
+Here is how it works: if you use words 'smart', 'clever', 'intelligent', 'Nietzsche', it will send you a Wolf Larsen quote from Jack London's 'Sea Wolf'.

 If you swear, it will support you and will send a curse.